top of page

 Long, frustrating wait for the asylum decision

 Louis already knew he was gay at the age of ten.
 But in Southeast Asia, Myanmar, this is difficult.
 When he organizes demonstrations after the 2021 military coup, he is arrested, tortured, raped—and barely escapes with his life.
 In May 2023, he fled to Switzerland, and has been supported by Queeramnesty since the fall of 2023.
 But the long asylum process and the uncertainty are wearing on his nerves.
-Louis (whose real name is different) speaks English fairly well and a bit of
+Text: Ralf Kaminski Louis (whose real name is different) speaks English fair

 May 315 min read